leoyoon17/CMPUT-412-Competition-1/README.md

 git clone https://github.com/leoyoon17/CMPUT-412-Competition-1

 ```
 Note: Don't forget to connect the usb cables from the Kobuki base, the
 Asus Xtion Pro Live, and the logitech controller to your computer! (or ssh)

+Note: This program does not have a launch file as Leo's computer was unable to create a workspace package with "catkin_make", thus launchfiles would not run properly.

 To run the pursuit program, first open 5 terminals (or tmux windows, etc):
 ===========================================================================